swiftlang/swift/docs/Pattern Matching.rst

 The semantics of a switch statement are to first evaluate the value operand, then proceed down the list of case-introducers and execute the statements for the switch-group that had the first satisfied introducer.

-It is an error if a case-pattern can never trigger because earlier case-patterns are exhaustive.
+It is an error if a case-pattern can never trigger because earlier cases are exhaustive.
+Some kinds of pattern (like 'default' cases and '_') are obviously exhaustive by themselves, but other patterns (like patterns on properties) can be much harder to reason about exhaustiveness for, and of course pattern guards can make this outright undecidable.
+It may be easiest to apply very straightforward rules (like "ignore guarded patterns") for the purposes of deciding whether the program is actually ill-formed; anything else that we can prove is unreachable would only merit a warning.
+We'll probably also want a way to say explicitly that a case can never occur (with semantics like llvm_unreachable, i.e. a reliable runtime failure unless that kind of runtime safety checking is disabled at compile-time).

 A 'default' is satisfied if it has no guard or if the guard evaluates to true.